Birmingham City: Lee Clark positive after Owls stalemate

 Clark made five changes for the match against the Owls, including bringing back striker Nikola Zigic.

-previously dropped the tall Serbian after criticising his attitude
+Clark had previously dropped the tall Serbian after criticising his attitude during training.

 Clark told BBC WM: "The strikers worked extremely hard and that set the tempo for the rest of the group."